imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 The "DHCPv6-Mode" controls the operating mode of the DHCPv6 Server.
 This settting will be explained in more detail in the DHCP
 Server chapter.
 The recommended value is "Stateless + Stateful".

-The last most commonly configued IPv6 DHCPv6 is "Announced DNS servers".
+The last most commonly configured IPv6 DHCPv6 is "Announced DNS servers".
 This value is very similar to setting the DNS server option for IPv4.
 This allows the DHCPv6 clients to learn a list of DNS servers.
 This is an optional setting since you may learn
 DNS servers from IPv4 DHCP or other methods.